oderahub/SKOOL-LMS-BE/README.md

--Project has been setup
+--Project has been setup
 -Typescript
--Vite
+--Vite
 -Tailwind
 -Eslint